JoeyStanley/real/resources.md

 * [*Data Visualization: A Practical Introduction*](http://socviz.co) by [Kieran Healy](kieranhealy.org).
 I haven't had the time to look through it, but this books looks quite good.
 It covers data prep, basic plots, visualizing statistical models, maps, and a whole bunch of other stuff.

-* [*Fundamentals of Data Visualization*](https://serialmentor.com/dataviz/) by [Claus O. Wilke](https://integrativebio.utexas.edu/component/cobalt/item/7-integrative-biology/237-wilke-claus-o?Itemid=1224) is still in preview mode, but it is "meant as a guide to making visualizations that accurately reflect the data, tell a story, and look professional."
+* [*Fundamentals of Data Visualization*](https://serialmentor.com/dataviz/) by [Claus O. Wilke](https://integrativebio.utexas.edu/component/cobalt/item/7-integrative-biology/237-wilke-claus-o?Itemid=1224) is "meant as a guide to making visualizations that accurately reflect the data, tell a story, and look professional."

 * *[Interactive web-based data visualization with R, plotly, and shiny](https://plotly-r.com)* by [Carson Sievert](https://cpsievert.me) is another free online book on data visualizatio in in R. This has a good focus on interactivity since it involves [plotly](https://plot.ly) and [Shiny](https://shiny.rstudio.com).